Za sve ove godine

 Za sve ove godine is the second studio album by the Sarajevo-based Bosnian pop rock band Crvena Jabuka, released in 1987.
-It is a tribute album to Drazen Ricl-Zijo and Aljosa Buha who were killed the year before.
+It is a tribute album to Drazen Ricl-Zijo and Aljosa Buha who had died the year before.

 Background

 Crvena Jabuka began working on this album over the summer of 1986, a while before their first concert and the tragic incident.
 In that time, Ricl and rhythm guitarist/primary lyricist Zlatko Arslanagic had a few demos of some potential songs to appear on the album.
 The demos were leaked online in the last quarter of 2011 - twenty-five years to the day when the two aforementioned members died.
 The album also had a working name of "Uzmi me Kad Hoces Ti" (Take me When You Want To), which in the end was recycled for their first live album in 1990.

 On 18 September 1986, the band headed out to what would be their first promotional concert.
 However, in Jablanica, on the border with Mostar where their show was scheduled, Aljosa Buha was killed in a traffic accident involving a truck that made head-on contact with Arslanagic's car.
 Ricl was transferred to a Belgrade hospital where he died about two weeks later.

 Having almost thrown the album together, the three remaining members of the band elected to go in and finish up the material rather than shelving it.
 The group re-used Zeljo Brodaric-Jappa, whom they appointed to produce their debut album the year before and worked in an old studio in Split.
 To make up for the fact that there were only three members now, Drazen Zeric, who contributed backing vocals to the debut record, contributed main vocals as he would on every subsequent album, and Zlatko Arslanagic played some bass in addition to guitar.